tvo-tools/api-client-cli/README.md

 # questions

 - is there an opportunity?
-  - need to review this list https://github.com/stepci/awesome-api-clients?tab=readme-ov-file
-  - yes, command line API client to collect API use cases with the following features
+  - command line automated acceptance tests API client to collect API use cases with the following features
-    - offline and cli first
+    - offline and CLI first
-    - automated acceptance tests, written in plain language.
+    - Automated acceptance tests are written in plain language.
 Because they're written in plain language, they can be read by anyone on your team.
-Because they can be read by anyone, they help improve communication, collaboration and trust on your team. 💖
+Because anyone can read them, they help improve communication, collaboration and trust in your team. 💖
     - testable design for workflow/scenarios/use cases
     - security built-in
     - collect use cases for API
-    - written mainly in TypeScript
+    - written mainly in TypeScript and functional style
 - What other work can be leveraged?
   - https://github.com/stepci/awesome-api-clients?tab=readme-ov-file
   - https://github.com/sharat87/prestige